riazn/biallelic_hr/README.md

 	results from the manuscript above.
-Results can be reproduced from the very beginning by downloading MAF files from TCGA (start at step A below) or from a precomputed matrix of mutation and copy numbers calls by skipping to step (D.)
+Results can be reproduced from the very beginning by downloading MAF files from TCGA (start at step A below) or from a precomputed matrix of mutation and copy numbers calls by skipping to step (D.3)

 	Pre-computed results included are: Large-scale transitions (LST) values have been provided as these require access to Affy SNP arrays (TCGA